barryclark/jekyll-now/_posts/2022-4-1-AutoCAD-for-free.md

 ![Download Page]({{ site.baseurl }}/images/AutoCad3.png "Download Page")

+Download should start anytime now.
+Install it.

-Download should start, do note the download size is 2GB make sure you have appropriate bandwidth for the same.
++ Do note the download size is 2GB make sure you have appropriate bandwidth for the same.

-If you are on data crunch, feel free to reach out to us on our [WhatsApp Group](https://chat.whatsapp.com/K3NrW5tPwrsHhfbdYstjLl)
+  - If you are on data crunch, feel free to reach out to us on our [WhatsApp Group](https://chat.whatsapp.com/K3NrW5tPwrsHhfbdYstjLl)

 ----